eleonoradps/eleonoradps.github.io/ToolTechnicalDocument.md

 ![](https://eleonoradps.github.io/BlogpostTool/UM10.PNG)

-And you can add as many entities as you want.
+You can add as many entities as you want.

 ![](https://eleonoradps.github.io/BlogpostTool/UM11.PNG)